ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 The HTAN Data Model is built upon data standards described on the [Data Standards](https://data.humantumoratlas.org/standards) page.
 All HTAN Centers are required to encode their clinical, biospecimen and assay data and metadata using the HTAN Data Model.
 If you have a new data type which is not currently represented in the HTAN Data Model, please contact your data liaison.

-A concrete way to understand the expectations for data submissions is to view the metadata templates for clinical, biospecimen and assay data available in the ([DCA](https://dca.app.sagebionetworks.org/)).
+A concrete way to understand the expectations for data submissions is to view the metadata templates (manifests) for clinical, biospecimen and assay data available in the ([DCA](https://dca.app.sagebionetworks.org/)).
 For any given dataset, you may be submitting:

 - clinical manifest(s), e.g. Demographics, Diagnosis
 - biospecimen manifest(s)